Chapter 7: Separation, your home and property division

 Can I get legal aid?

-It is difficult to get legal aid in property matters, particularly if you have a house.
+It can be difficult to get legal aid in property matters, particularly if you have a house.
 However, in some situations legal aid may be available.
 This may include where you are trying to keep the family home for the children and will not receive any other money in the property settlement or when the only property of any value is superannuation.
 Sometimes you will get legal aid but may have to pay back some or all of the legal costs from your property settlement after the case is finished.
 Contact Legal Aid NSW to find out if you might be eligible.
 For more information on this see Chapter 9: Referrals and Resources.

 If your application for legal aid is refused and you feel that you have exceptional circumstances, then you should lodge an appeal with legal aid within 28 days of receiving that refusal.